 Dr. Richard Hoffer is a psychiatrist and neurologist.
 Dr. Hoffer accepts United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, in addition to other insurance carriers.
 He is a graduate of Harvard Medical School.

-Dr. William Hammesfahr's specialties are neurodevelopmental disabilities, vascular neurology, and pain medicine.
-He practices in Lady Lake, FL.
+Dr. William Hammesfahr's areas of specialization are neurodevelopmental disabilities, vascular neurology, and pain medicine; he sees patients in Lady Lake, FL.
+He graduated from Northwestern University, Feinberg School of Medicine.
 He has a 3.5 out of 5 star average patient rating.
-Dr. Hammesfahr is in-network for Medicare insurance.
-He graduated from Northwestern University, Feinberg School of Medicine.
+Dr. Hammesfahr honors Medicare insurance.

 Conditions / Treatments

 Medicare Patient Age

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: